systematic-nihr/systematic-nihr.github.io/docs/people-insight/principles-person-maps.md

 Recognising that a person's context, health and patienthood may change over time, or in different scenarios (i.e. long-term, temporary, or situational).[^2]

 ### Systemic
-Individuals experiences of living with MLTC are interwoven with the lives of others in their ecosystem (including family, healthcare professionals etc).
+Individuals' experiences of living with MLTC are interwoven with the lives of others in their ecosystem (including family, healthcare professionals etc).

 ## References